ALUMNI & FRIENDS

 Sarah Engler Wesch

 Sarah graduated in 1997 and went on to complete her doctorate in Clinical Psychology at American University in 2004.
 Her dissertation research explored how body image and conceptions of beauty were changing among women in rural Papua New Guinea under Western influence.
-She is now a clinical psychologist at Kansas State University Counseling Services.
+She has served as a clinical psychologist at Kansas State University Counseling Services.